jazzsequence/book-review-library/readme.txt

 = Translators! =

-The translation site is no longer available.
-Until I get a new translation site up, please send translations to hello at chrisreynolds dot io.
+New translations site is up at http://translations.jazzsequence.com/book-review-library/ None of the old accounts work anymore.
+Please email me at hello at chrisreynolds dot io to be added as a translator.

 * **Italian translation** by [tristano-ajmone](http://wordpress.org/support/profile/tristano-ajmone)
 * **Hungarian translation** by [Ignácz József](http://joco1114.dyndns.org/)